Colloidal Silver: What You Need To Know

 - Colloidal silver can cause serious side effects.
 The most common is argyria, a bluish-gray discoloration of the skin, which is usually permanent.

-- Colloidal silver can also cause poor absorption of some drugs, such as certain antibiotics and thyroxine (used to treat thyroid deficiency) and possible kidney, liver, or nervous system problems.
+- Colloidal silver can also cause poor absorption of some drugs, such as certain antibiotics and thyroxine (used to treat thyroid deficiency).

 - The FDA also warned in 1999 that colloidal silver isn’t safe or effective for treating any disease or condition.